Wimbledon

 Some would say you haven't really experienced Wimbledon unless you've queued.

-What is the Wimbledon dress code?
+What is the Wimbledon dress code for Players?

 The Wimbledon dress code is serious business for its players.
 This tournament differs from other Grand Slams in that it strictly enforces an all-white dress code for competitors.
 Since the last update in 2014, the Wimbledon dress code now forbids any non-white clothing that could at anytime become visible during play due to movement, lighting, or perspiration.
 The Wimbledon dress code is reportedly so strict that players even need to ensure that their underwear is white enough.
 Why do they wear all white at Wimbledon?
 Officials say that the all-white dress code ensures that players don’t stand out for anything other than excellent play.